Lomzem/CSUChicoNotes/RELS-110/raja-yoga/vocab-raja-yoga.md

 #definition/rels

 # yoga
-"restraint," "discipline," and "meditational technique"
+"restraint," "discipline," "path," and "meditational technique"

+# jnana yoga
+path of knowledge

+# karma yoga
+path of action

+# bhakti yoga
+path of devotion to a god/dess

 # ekagrata
 "one-pointed-ness," to focus all of one's energies--moral, physical, and mental--**on one point**